stanley-fok/COVID-19-Data-Visualisation/README.md

 • Study how policies and vaccines influenced case trends.

-• Analyze economic and healthcare disparities in recovery rates.
+• Analyse economic and healthcare disparities in recovery rates.

 • Investigate external factors like climate and mobility on virus spread.